Genesis-Embodied-AI/gstaichi/README.md

 # GS-Taichi

 [Taichi](https://github.com/taichi-dev/taichi) was forked in June 2025.
-It is being developed to target the [Genesis physics simulator](https://github.com/Genesis-Embodied-AI/Genesis).
+This repository (or gs-taichi) is now a fully independent project with no intention of maintaining backward compatibility with the original taichi.
 Whilst the repo largely resembles upstream for now, we have made the following changes:
 - revamped continuous integration, to run using recent python versions (up to 3.13), recent mac os x versions (up to 15), and to run reliably (at least 95% of runs with correct code succeed)
 - added dataclasses.dataclass structs:
     - work with both ndarrays and fields (cf ti.struct (field only), ti.dataclass (field only), ti.data_oriented (field only), argpack (ndarray only))
     - can be passed into child `ti.func`tions (cf argpack)
     - does not affect kernel runtime speed (kernels see only the underlying arrays, no indirection is added within the kernel layer)
 - removed GUI/GGUI
-    - not used by Genesis (we are using other, dedicated, rendering engines, see [Genesis physics simulator](https://github.com/Genesis-Embodied-AI/Genesis) for more details)
-- removed support for:
-    - older versions of Mac OS X (< 14)
-    - older versions of Python (< 3.10)
+- upgraded supported OS and Python versions (eg added support for Python 3.13)
-    - older versions of NVidia GPUs (< sm_60, i.e. < Pascal)
-    - OpenGL (please use Vulkan)
-    - Mobile devices (Android etc)

-We will aggressively prune code that is not used by [Genesis project](https://github.com/Genesis-Embodied-AI/Genesis) in order to stay focused on our mission to [build generalist robots to unlock unlimited physical labor, so humans can focus on creativity, curiosity, and what we love](https://genesis-ai.company/)

-Other changes to gs-taichi are planned:
+Planned features:
 - reduce warm cache launch latency
-- add launch arguments caching, to reduce kernel launch latency (only if we find Genesis needs this)
+- (maybe) add launch args caching, to reduce launch latency
 - make dataclasses.dataclass nestable

+Planned pruning:
-- remove argpack (Genesis doesn't use argpack, argpack functionality is a subset of dataclasses.dataclass and caching)
+- remove argpack

-For the time being, the documentation is in flux.
-Please feel free to raise an issue with any inconsistencies or issues you find.
+- remove ti CLI
+- remove OpenGL (please use Vulkan)
+- remove mobile device support (Android etc)
+- remove support for NVidia GPUs earlier than sm_60/Pascal

 # What is gs-taichi?